This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Whitney Whitaker is a property manager with dreams of making it big in real estate.
 When she gets the chance to buy a property to flip it, she thinks it might be too good to be true.
 And it is.
 Especially when a dead body is found buried in the flower bed.

-The first book in a new cozy mystery series.
+Dead as a Door Knocker is the first book in a new cozy mystery series.
 Whitney is a likable character.
 She is single, living in her parent’s guest house, and working all the time.
 She’s a hard-worker with good relationships with her family and friends.
 In addition to her family and friends, Whitney has a cat, Sawdust.
 The reader gets insights to their relationship, since a few chapters are from Sawdust’s point of view.

 A cute and entertaining cozy mystery.
 With this being the first book in a series, a lot of the story is spent getting to know the characters.
 The murder mystery doesn’t get started right away, but when it does, it’s clear Whitney needs to investigate on her own to find the killer.